 - Does my phone have Gorilla Glass?

 Developed by Corning Inc., Gorilla Glass is a glass made from a material called alkali-aluminosilicate, which is formed by bonding aluminum, silicon, and oxygen together.
 Corning started developing Gorilla Glass technology starting in mid-2005.
 It was designed to make smartphones and handheld devices resistant to damage and scratches while also being lightweight and thin.

 However, Gorilla Glass wasn’t the first advancement Corning made in this sector.
 The company was formerly known as Chemcor, and they had been in the business of manufacturing resistant glasses that were used on household items, ophthalmic devices, cars, aerospace, and pharmaceutical applications.
 Ironic, considering Corning is now mostly now for its glass on smartphones.

 The first Gorilla Glass was ready between 2005 and 2006, but its big debut really came with the iPhone.
 Apple released its device to the world in 2007, and, at the company’s request, the technology on its display was 1.5 mm thick and had an oleophobic coating, which minimized fingerprints and smudges.

 The iPhone wasn’t the only smartphone to have Gorilla Glass on its display, though.
 Corning was able to get its tech onto about 250 devices in just the first generation.

-In 2012, Corning released Gorilla Glass 2 at the CES.
+In 2012, Corning released Gorilla Glass 2 at CES.
 The glass was just as resistant, but its main update was its thickness.
 The second generation was 20% thinner than the first model.
-In lab tests, it could hold up to 50 kg of pressure without cracking or breaking.
+In lab tests, it could withstand up to 50 kg of pressure without cracking or breaking.

-In that same year, Gorilla Glass was included on 600 million devices.
+In that same year, Gorilla Glass was shipped on 600 million devices.
 Since this version was thinner than the first, it let manufacturers develop lighter and thinner models of their phones.
 Both the Nexus 4 and the Galaxy S3 came equipped with Gorilla Glass 2.

 Gorilla Glass 3 glass brought even more resistance with it, unlike the previous version which was more focused on thickness.
 This is also the generation that introduced Native Damage Resistance (NDR) technology, which allowed the glass to handle even deeper scratches.
 According to Corning, the third generation prevented up to 35% of the scratches on the display.